Oiza-eth/User-Api-Postman-Test-Scripts/ReadMe.md

 # PET STORE V2 User API Postman Tests

 This repo contains automated Postman tests for the User API ON https://petstore.swagger.io/#.
-All postman variables are attached to the collection
+All postman variables are attached to the collection.
+Postman published collection is at- https://documenter.getpostman.com/view/8738160/2sB2x3ntFH

 ## 🔧 Prerequisites